scp222thj/MalumMenu/README.md

 - See ghosts & reveal the impostors
 - Track every player's position using the minimap
 - Teleport anywhere you want
-- Kick any player without being the host
+- Change your role whenever you please
-- Murder any player with the push of a button
+- Remove kill cooldown & spam-kill everyone
-- Spam a lobby's chat with custom messages
+- Murder any distant player from across the map
 - Unlock all of the game's cosmetics for FREE
 - No more annoying disconnect penalties
 - Custom announcements fetched from our webserver